sunnypg/desktop-toolkit/README.md

-# crawler-puppeteer
+# desktop-toolkit

-An Electron application with Vue and TypeScript
+An Desktop tool with Electron

 ## Recommended IDE Setup